JimChr-R4GN4R/GreyNoiseSploit/README.md

 # GreyNoiseSploit
-GreyNoiseSploit is a script that help you use GreyNoise.io API simply,fast and with extra features!
+GreyNoiseSploit is a script that helps you use GreyNoise.io API simply,fast and with extra features!

 # ToDo List:
 - [x] Add an updater